MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/upgrade-distribution-lists.md

 > [!NOTE]
 > If you're getting the groups digest emails you may notice at the bottom that it will sometimes offer to let you upgrade any eligible distribution lists that you're the owner of.
 See [Have a group conversation in Outlook](https://support.office.com/article/a0482e24-a769-4e39-a5ba-a7c56e828b22.aspx) for more information about digest emails.

-> [!NOTE]
-> The Distribution group must have an owner and the owner must have mailbox in order to upgrade to O365 groups.

 ## What to do if the upgrade doesn't work